nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 and a procedure for creating
 [custom buildpacks](https://docs.cloudfoundry.org/buildpacks/custom.html).

-When creating a new application, you can specify its buildpack.
+When creating a new application, we can explicitly specify its buildpack.
-If no builpack is specified, Cloud Foundry will try to guess which buildpack to use, which can lead to an error if there are multiple matching buildpacks.
+If no builpack is provided, Cloud Foundry will try to guess which one to use, which can lead to an error if there are multiple matching buildpacks.

 We mentioned that an app can have multiple servers/instances.
 So how do we make them appear as a single instance to the developer and the end user?
 In a typical IaaS environment, we would add a load balancer "in front of them" to route all the traffic across the instances.
-The Cloud Foundry answer to this is the concept of a **route**, which is an address associated with an application.
+The Cloud Foundry approach to this is to use the so-called **route**, which is an address associated with an application.
 Routing is how incoming traffic is distributed across application instances.
 Under the hood, Cloud Foundry takes care of the details - e.g. load balancing, web sockets, sticky sessions, and caching.